QUaServer/QUaServer/README.md

 void setWriteAccess(const bool &writeAccess);
 ```

-Using such methods we could set a variable writable, for example:
+Using such methods we could set a variable to be **writable**, for example:

 ```c++
 QUaBaseDataVariable * varBaseData = objsFolder->addBaseDataVariable();
 varBaseData->setWriteAccess(true);
 ```

-When a variable is written from a client, on the server notifications provided by the `void valueChanged(const QVariant &value)` Qt signal.
+When a variable is written from a client, on the server notifications are provided by the `void QUaBaseVariable::valueChanged(const QVariant &value)` Qt signal.

 ```c++
 QObject::connect(varBaseData, &QUaBaseDataVariable::valueChanged, [](const QVariant &value) {